msimpson82/matt-simpson-photography/content/projects/the-perfumery.md

 ## The Shoot

-Cheers!
-Tailspin Ale Fest features over 50 breweries from across America with a dedicated section of brews from the bluegrass state of Kentucky.
-They do a great job with their marketing and needed high quality photos to really kick their online presence in high gear.
+I worked with The Perfumery to photograph their factory and highlight the hands on process behind their essential oils.
+The focus was on the lab, where real scientists were mixing and testing every batch.
+My job was to capture that detail and precision for their website and international print campaigns.
+It was a great shoot, and yeah, I came home smelling pretty amazing.

 ## The Results

-This 6 hour shoot netted Tailspin an online portfolio of over 300 photos of the event!
-I can't wait to do it again next year.
+This 6 hour shoot netted The Perfumery with over 100 photos for use in their digital and print marketing campaigns!